brianlandi/brianlandi/README.md

 ## Hi I'm Brian 👋

 ## About
 I love writing code and coaching others in their process.
-I'm currently working as Tech Lead at a digital marketing agency.
+I'm currently working as a Lead Engineer at a digital marketing agency.
 I manage a team of web engineers, the codebase, and contribute on select projects.
 I’m also pretty quick on my feet with a homespun joke or pun.

 ## Portfolio